Motorola Solutions to buy UK's Airwave for $1.24 billion

 Shares of Schaumburg, Illinois-based Motorola were up 3.4 percent in extended trading on Thursday.

-Airwave, owned by a fund of Australia's Macquarie Group Ltd, provides voice and data communications to more than 300 emergency and public service agencies in Great Britain.
+Airwave, owned by a fund of Australia's Macquarie Group Ltd (MQG.AX), provides voice and data communications to more than 300 emergency and public service agencies in Great Britain.

 Motorola's sales have slipped as its major customers, which include police and fire departments as well as other government agencies, curtail budgets.